 15 Common Backyard Birds You Should Know

 People love watching birds, there’s no doubt about it.
 There are 41 million backyard birders in the United States.
-If you’re ready to give this hobby a try, a good place to start is learning about the birds you’re most likely to spot in your backyard.
+If you’re ready to give this hobby a try, a good place to start is learning about the small birds you’re most likely to spot in your backyard.
 We’ve rounded up 15 common birds, along with tips on identifying and attracting them.

 1. American Goldfinch